The fully differential decay rate of a Higgs boson to bottom-quarks at NNLO in QCD: Numerical results

 In this section we present our numerical results for the decay rate $\Gamma_{H \to b \bar{b} X}[{\cal J}]$ for selected infrared safe observables ${\cal J}$.
 We select the value of the renormalization scale $\mu = m_H$.
 First, we compute the inclusive decay width.
 Our numerical result is,

 with

 This is in agreement with the known analytic expression~\cite{{Baikov:2005rw}}

 With our numerical program, we can compute the decay rate for arbitrary infrared-safe observables.
-As an example we present our results for the 2,3 and 4 jet rates using the JADE algorithm~\cite{Bartel:1986ua} with parameter $y_{cut}=0.01$:
+As an example we present our results for the 2,3 and 4 jet rates using the JADE algorithm~\cite{Bartel:1986ua} with parameter $y_{cut}=0.01$, specifically we cluster particles using the distance measure $y_{ij}=(p_i+p_j)^2$ and recombine them by adding their momenta:

 We have checked that our results for the jet-rates add up to the inclusive rate for general $y_{cut}$ values.

 In Fig.~\ref{fig:Emax}, we present the leading jet energy, $E_{max}$, in the rest frame of the Higgs boson, for events with two jets ($y_{cut}=0.1$).
 This is a new result which can only be obtained with a fully differential NNLO calculation and cannot be inferred from the inclusive decay width and NLO calculations.
 At leading order, $E_{max} = \frac{m_H}{2}$.
 At higher orders, there is a range of jet energies which are kinematically allowed.
 We choose a value of $\alpha_s(m_Z) = 0.118$ at the Z boson mass and evolve consistently through LO, NLO and NNLO up to the Higgs boson mass, which we assume to be $m_H = 120 {\rm GeV}$.